 - there were accidents on the 401?

 - What if?
 What if?
 What if?

-I made a snap decision to book a hotel room, pack my suitcase and leave right away because I did NOT want to get up at 5 a.m.
-I pulled into Whitby’s Residence Inn by Marriott before dark, with the temperature hovering around -20°, a far cry from November in Nova Scotia.
+I made a snap decision to book a hotel room, pack my suitcase and I left right away because I did NOT want to get up at 5 a.m.
+In less than two hours, I pulled into Whitby’s Residence Inn by Marriott before dark, with the temperature hovering around -20°, a far cry from November in Nova Scotia.
 You can be sure not a single thistle was in sight.